 In addition to serving as Music Director for La Forza Chamber Orchestra his conducting experience includes other symphony orchestras, concert bands, show groups, television productions, and jazz ensembles.
 He has appeared as guest conductor with the Chandler Symphony Orchestra (Chandler, Arizona), Scottsdale Symphony Orchestra (Scottsdale, Arizona), Scottsdale College orchestra, Scottsdale Concert Band, and Arizona Winds.
 He has also produced and conducted his own jazz ensembles and appeared as a guest conductor with the Valley Big Band (Mesa, Arizona) and the Puma Big Band (Paradise Valley Community College, Arizona).
 He served as music director and conductor for the Miss Arizona Pageant and Rocky Mountain Emmy Awards television broadcasts.

 He performs regularly with classical, jazz and show groups.
 He is principal trombonist with the Scottsdale Philharmonic (Scottsdale, Arizona), co-leader of the brass quintet, Optima Brass and plays euphonium with the Scottsdale Concert Band (Arizona).
 He also performs on classical guitar, electric bass, vibraphone, and percussion.
 He has been a concert soloist on trombone, euphonium and classical guitar.
-His latest CD, "Sudden Impact," is a jazz quartet album and was released on the Summit Records label.
-It has received radio airplay throughout the country.
-The album includes six original compositions by Mr. Darmiento, as well as his arrangements of five other pieces.
+His jazz CD was released on the Summit Records label.